pip-services/pip-services-docs/content/en/python/components/trace/trace_timing.md

 ### Description

-The TraceTiming class is used to create the timing object returned by [ITracer.begin_trace](../itracer/#begin_trace) to end timing of execution block and record the associated trace.
+The TraceTiming class is used to create the timing object returned by [ITracer.begin_trace](../itracer/#begin_trace) to end the timing of execution block and record the associated trace.

 #### Constructors
 Creates a new instance of the timing callback object.